 1. Set up your form drawing journal, ideally several large format painting paper pads size 18" x 24" or larger.

-2. Practice drawing free hand forms using the paper pads and colored beeswax crayons for a minimum of 12 days creating 7 form drawings each day.
+2. Practice drawing free hand forms using the paper pads and colored beeswax crayons for a minimum of 7 days creating 7 form drawings each day.
 Use the form drawing examples provided below.
-Use several colors.
+Start with using one color only for the first few days, then use several colors.

 Form Drawings for Lesson 5